The Securitisation Law Review: Luxembourg

 For the purposes of the IDLRs, EBITDA is adjusted according to tax criteria and thus corresponds to net income, as increased by the adjusted amounts for exceeding borrowing costs, depreciation and amortisation.
 Tax-exempt revenues, as well as expenses related to such revenues, are excluded from EBITDA.

 Finally, Luxembourg has opted for the full deductibility of borrowing costs for standalone entities.
-In other words, the IDLRs do not apply to stand-alone entities.
+In other words, the IDLRs do not apply to standalone entities, as defined in the ATAD 1 Law.

 Net wealth tax

-The Securitisation Act fully exempts securitisation companies from net wealth tax.11
+The Securitisation Act fully exempts securitisation companies from net wealth tax.14

 There is no withholding tax on interest payments or on dividends paid by a securitisation company.